walcark/sampopti/README.md

 # sampopti
-Pluggin to perform optimal sampling of physical quantities with Smart-G.
+Sampopti is a plug-in aiming to perform fast MCMC simulation of physical quantities such as Top-Of-Atmosphere reflectance ($\rho_\mathrm{toa}) within the Smart-G software (https://github.com/hygeos/smartg).